ProsperWorks/oak/DESIDERATA.md

 ### Considering BZIP2

 BZIP2 is an aggressive compression which uses the Burrows–Wheeler, move-to-front, and run-length-encoding transforms with Huffman It will be several times slower but several 10% stronger than ZLIB.
 I chose the gem bzip2-ffi over the more flexible rbzip2 to make absolutely certain that we use the native libbz2 implementation and do not falling back silently to a Ruby version which is 100x slower if/when Heroku does not offer FFI.

 Based on previous experience, I expect this option will dominate where data is generally cold or where storage is very expensive compared to CPU.

 ### Considering LZMA

 LZMA is the Lempel-Ziv-Markov chains algorithm.
 It will be an order of magnitude more expensive to compress than BZIP2, but will decompress slightly faster and will yield better compression ratios by few 5%.

 This will be useful only for cases where read-write ratios are over 10 and storage:cpu cost ratios are high.
 When read-write ratios are close to unity, LZO will dominate where storage:cpu is low and BZIP2 will dominate where storage:cpu is high.

 Nonetheless, I have a soft spot in my heart for this algorithm so I am including it - if only so we can rule it out by demonstration rather than hypothesis.

 ## Encryption Choices

-Encryption is the first extension of OAK since it went live in Prosperworks's Redis layer on 2016-06-02 and in the S3 Correspondence bodies since 2016-07-06.
-There have been only Rubocop updates and nary a bugfix since 2016-07-01.
+Encryption is the first extension of OAK since it went live in ProsperWorks's Redis layer on 2016-06-02 and in the S3 Correspondence bodies since 2016-07-06.
+There had been only Rubocop updates and nary a bugfix since 2016-07-01.

 ### Encryption-in-OAK Design Decisions (see arch doc for discussion):

-- Encryption is the only change in OAK_4.
+- Encryption is the only change in OAK4.
-- OAK_4 will only support AES-256-GCM with random IVs chosen for each encryption event.
+- OAK4 will only support AES-256-GCM with random IVs chosen for each encryption event.
-  - OAK_4 will use no salt other than the random IV.
+  - OAK4 will use no salt other than the random IV.
 - Encrypted OAK strings will be nondeterministic.
   - This crushes the desiderata of making OAK.encode a pure function.
   - This is unavoidable to avoid a blatant security hole.
-- OAK_4 dramatically changes how headers are managed from OAK_3.
+- OAK4 dramatically changes how headers are managed from OAK3.
   - Encrypts all headers which are not required for decryption.
   - Athenticates all headers and the encrypted stream.
 - Key rotation is supported.